y1hao/kubernetes-the-hard-way-vibe/SPEC.md

 **Decisions**

-* 3 control planes + 3 workers, spread across 3 AZs.
+* 3 control planes + 2 workers, spread across 3 AZs (control plane across all AZs, workers in AZ a and AZ b).
 * Minimal AWS: VPC + subnets + EC2 + (option A) NLBs for stable L4 only (recommended), or (option B) a self-managed HA pair with EIP failover for purists.
 * Linux distro: Ubuntu LTS or Flatcar (pick one and stick to it).
 * Container runtime: `containerd`.